MerryCodeAround/Final-Year-Project-22105496D/README.md

 | ![Image 1](/pictures/camera.png) | ![Image 2](/pictures/passengerMask.png) |
 | **Floor Mask** | **JSON file (annotations)** |
 | ![Image 3](/pictures/floorMask.png) | ![Image 4](/pictures/jsonFile.jpg) |

+There several iteration of dataset at different stages of the project, each with their own descriptions

 |Training Data|Description|
 |---|:---|